AccelByte/chat-filter-grpc-plugin-server-python/README.md

    }
    ```

-### Test Integration with AccelByte Cloud
+### Test Integration with AccelByte Gaming Services

 After passing functional test in local development environment, you may want to perform
-integration test with `AccelByte Cloud`.
+integration test with `AccelByte Gaming Services`.
 Here, we are going to expose the `gRPC server`
 in local development environment to the internet so that it can be called by
-`AccelByte Cloud`.
+`AccelByte Gaming Services`.
 To do this without requiring public IP, we can use [ngrok](https://ngrok.com/)

 #### Prerequisites for macOS